ci-mustafa/code-connect/README.md

 ### Existing Features

 * Navigation bar
-    * It is featured and fixed on all three pages and the form-received page.
+    * It is featured and fixed on all three pages.
     * Includes links to the logo, home page, about, our mission, gallery, and sign-up page.
     * It is identical in design across the pages.
     * Allows easy navigation from page to page.